-The Verra registry contains a pipeline that lists jurisdictional elements before they are registered to the purpose of stakeholder consultational to the beginning of the stakeholder consultational doing this doing this in order to give market visibility and credibility to forthcoming jurisdictional forest reference emissions levels (FRELs) or jurisdictional programs.
+The Verra registry contains a pipeline that lists jurisdictional elements before they are registered.
+Jurisdictional elements shall be listed on the pipeline for the purpose of stakeholder consultation.
+Jurisdictional proponents may also request listing of a jurisdictional element on the Verra registry prior to the beginning of the stakeholder consultation.
+Some jurisdictional proponents may be interested in doing this in order to give market visibility and credibility to forthcoming jurisdictional forest reference emissions levels (FRELs) or jurisdictional programs.
 As set out in the VCS Program document JNR Validation and Verification Process, jurisdictional elements on the pipeline shall have one of the following statuses:

-- 1) Under development: jurisdictional elements which have no fully completed the required documentation or contracted a validation/verification body to perform validation but wish to list their jurisdictional elements at the early stages of program or FREL development. - 2) Under public comment: jurisdictional elements that have submitted all required documentation for and are undergoing a public comment period. - 3) Under validation: jurisdictional elements that have completed the public comment period and have contracted a validation Verification body to perform validation (i.e., are ready to begin or have begun the validation process).
+- Under development: jurisdictional elements which have not fully completed the required documentation or contracted a validation/verification body to perform validation but wish to list their jurisdictional elements at the early stages of program or FREL development. - Stakeholder consultation (public comment period open): jurisdictional elements that have submitted all required documentation for, and are undergoing a public comment period. - Under validation: jurisdictional elements that have completed the public comment period and have contracted a validation/verification body to perform validation (i.e., are ready to begin or have begun the validation process).

-Listed jurisdictional elements are not considered as registered under the VCS Program and are not eligible for VCU issuance until they are registered in accordance with Section 4 below.
+Listed jurisdictional elements are not considered registered under the VCS Program and are not eligible for VCU issuance until they are registered in accordance with Section 4 below.

-Nested projects shall tollow the project pipeline listing process in accordance with the procedures set out in the VCS Program accument Registration and Issuance Process unless different requirements in this document take precedence.
+Nested projects shall follow the project pipeline listing process in accordance with the procedures set out in the VCS Program document Registration and Issuance Process unless different requirements in this document take precedence.